bitbrain/pandora/docs/concepts/properties/string.md

 # Property: String

-The `String` property in Pandora allows you to store boolean values (`true` or `false`).
-This type of property is commonly used to define flags or toggles for entities.
+The `String` property in Pandora allows you to store string values.
+This type of property is commonly used for descriptions, names and translation keys.

 ## Value Examples